 PUBLIC WORKS ADMINISTRATION

-Hal O. Adkins: Public Works Director, received a B.S. degree from the University of Maryland Eastern Shore, Department of Industrial Education and Technology, in “Construction Management-Engineering” graduating Summa Cum Laude.
+Hal O. Adkins, ICMA-CM, PWLF: Public Works Director, received a B.S. degree from the University of Maryland Eastern Shore, Department of Industrial Education and Technology, in “Construction Management-Engineering” graduating Summa Cum Laude.
 Prior to becoming the Towns first Public Works Director in 1989, he served as an “Engineer 1” for the Town’s Engineering Department and as the Towns first “Plans Examiner” for the Department of Planning and Community Development.
 His employment with the Town began in May of 1984.
-He is presently an active member of the American Public Works Association (where he has been recognized as a Public Works Leadership Fellow), the American Water Works Association, the Solid Waste Association of North America, the Community Transportation Association, and the American Society of Civil Engineers, and is a credentialed City Manager with the International City/County Management Association.
+He is presently an active member of the American Public Works Association (where he has been recognized as a Public Works Leadership Fellow), the American Water Works Association, the Solid Waste Association of North America, the Community Transportation Association, the American Society of Civil Engineers, and is a credentialed City Manager with the International City/County Management Association.

 James D. Parsons: Chief-Deputy Director, has been with the Ocean City Department of Public Works since November 2007.
 After graduating from Salisbury University with a B.S.
 Degree in Biology in 1983, Jim worked for the State of Maryland as an Environmental Sanitarian.
 In 1992, he accepted a position with Perdue Farms, where he worked as an Engineer and Environmental Manager until leaving the company to accept his current position with the Town of Ocean City.
 Jim received a M.S.
 Degree in Civil Engineering from Virginia Tech University in 1996.
 He is currently an active member of the American Public Works Association, the American Water Works Association, and the Water Environment Federation.